5dw/eis-module-starter-kit/README.md

 This is the starter kit for the EIS system backend.
 All eis backend modules should be used based on this project.

 # Database
-Before using this starter kit, please make sure the mongodb was installed on your system and a database named `eis_db_dev1` was there.
+Before using this starter kit, please make sure the mongodb was installed on your system.

-The default database name (and some other parameters) can be changed in the configuration file for each environment.
+The default database name was `eis_db_dev1` which can be changed in the configuration file for each environment.

 # Usage
 1. Download the [EIS backend starter kit](https://www.npmjs.com/package/eis-module-starter-kit).